Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: Numerical Analysis of Channel Capacity

 We compute an inner-bound to the capacity expression of the SISO system in Theorem \ref{th:4}, for various SNR values and as a function of the number of ADCs $n_q$ and the number of concatenated envelope detectors $\delta$.
-To this end, we first use the extension of the Blahut-Arimoto algorithm to discrete memoryless channels with input cost constraints given in \cite{kobayashi2018joint} to find the best input distribution.
-Then, we conduct a brute-force search over all possible uniform quantizers.
-In order to find the mass points of $X$, we discretize the real-line using a grid with step-size 0.1, and optimize the distribution over the resulting discrete space.
-Fig. \ref{fig:env} shows the resulting achievable rates for SNRs in the range of -5 to 40 dB for various values of $(n_q,\delta)$.
-Observe that without nonlinear analog processing, for $\ell=2$, the high SNR capacity is $\log{n_q+1}$ \cite{khalili2021mimo}.
-So, for instance, for $n_q=\delta=2$, the inner bound in Figure \ref{fig:env} surpasses the high SNR capacity without nonlinear analog processing for SNRs higher than 15dB, and its high SNR capacity is more than $25\%$ greater than the case when there is no nonlinear analog processing.
+To this end, we conduct a brute-force search as described in the following.
+Recall that the optimization is over three sets of parameters, namely, the input points, $\mathbf{x}$, threshold vector $\mathbf{t}$, and probability distribution $P_X$.
+To search for the value of $\textbf{x}$ and $\textbf{t}$, we discretize the interval $[-3,3]$ using a grid with step-size $0.1$.
+We search over all symmetric vectors $\textbf{t}$ over the grid, where symmetry is with respect to the origin.
+We place each input point ${x}_i$ in the center of the corresponding quantization interval $[t_i,t_{i+1}]$.
+Furthermore, we optimize the distribution $P_X$ over the resulting discrete space via the Blahut-Arimoto algorithm.
+That is, for each configuration, we find optimal input distribution, using the modified Blahut-Arimoto algorithm for discrete memoryless channels with input cost constraints given in \cite{kobayashi2018joint}.
+Fig. \ref{fig:simulations}(b) shows the achievable rates for SNRs in the range of -10 to 40 dB for various values of $(n_q,\delta)$.
+Observer that for $n_q=\delta=2$, the inner bound in Figure \ref{fig:simulations}(b) at SNRs higher than 15dB surpasses the high SNR capacity of systems without nonlinear analog processing with $n_q=2$ and $\delta=0$, and the high SNR capacity of the former is more than $25\%$ greater than that of the latter.
+Note that the achievable rate for quadratic operator architectures, for appropriately chosen parameters, would completely match the ones shown in Figure \ref{fig:simulations}(b).
+For instance, for a polynomial operators with $\delta=2$, if the input to the ADC is $(Y-a)^2$ and the threshold is $b$, then the setup is equivalent to feeding $|Y-a|$ to an ADC with threshold $\sqrt{b}$.
+Consequently, we do not plot the resulting achievable rates using polynomial operators with $\delta=2$, since they would match the ones in Figure \ref{fig:simulations}(b) for envelop detectors with $\delta=1$.